kaxil/airflow-tutorials-reply-labcamp/tutorial_2.md

 * print `'Hello'`
 * wait for the data - to simulate this we will upload a '_success' file
 * print `'world.
-File Received.` using BashOperator
+File Received.'` using BashOperator
 * use DummyOperator for a task called `etl` that does nothing (Yes - it is just a placeholder that we can replace when by an operator like BashOperator/PythonOperator etc)

 and we'll have `None` as `schedule_interval` as we just want to trigger this DAG manually from the UI.